peach3es/5FtApart/README.md

 ### System administrator
 - CRUD operations on brokers

-## Technologies
+## Technologies & Approach
-- Bootstrap
+- Bootstrap: CSS library that helps styling the website
-- REACTJS
+- REACTJS: Frontend library to facilitate the creation of the website
-- Next.js Framework
+- Next.js Framework: Framework that helps organizing the project and support APIs
 - Express.js Backend
-- RDBMS - MSSQL for database
+- RDBMS - MSSQL for database: database to hold all accounts

 ## Methodologies
 - Agile methodologies such as Scrum and CI/CD